Radomsko: World War II

 To eliminate the "Polish bandits" in the vicinity of Radomsko, some 1,000 SS and Wehrmacht soldiers were called in by the German administration.
 The battle was fought on 1 June 1944 near Krzętów, against about 80 AK partisans led by Florian "Andrzej" Budniak.
 The German army, unfamiliar with the local forest, lost 250 men and retreated.
 The second battle was launched on 12 September 1944 near Ewina.
 It was one of the biggest battles of the Polish underground in World War II, fought for several hours.
 The 3rd Brigade of Armia Ludowa (PAL) with 600 partisans, stood against the German force ten times larger.
-The losses of the enemy were estimated at approximately 100 killed and 200 wounded.
+The losses of the enemy were estimated at 100 killed and 200 wounded.
 The Polish losses amounted to 12 killed partisans, 11 wounded, and several missing.
 The battles earned Radomsko the Nazi German nickname of 'Banditenstadt', meaning 'the City of Bandits'.

 In 1944, during and following the Warsaw Uprising, the Germans carried out deportations of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Radomsko.
 Those Poles were mainly old people, ill people and women with children.
 In 1945, the German occupation ended and the town was restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.

 Post-war period

 In April 1946, 167 partisans of the Underground Polish Army attacked a communist prison and liberated over 50 prisoners.
 In the following weeks, the communists increased repressions and arrested about 150 people associated with the resistance movement.
 In May 1946, the communists sentenced 17 participants of the action from April 1946, including 12 to death.
 Those sentenced to death were brutally murdered, and then their bodies were thrown into a well near the Pilica river.

 The Culture Center and the Regional Museum were opened in 1967 and 1969, respectively.
+From 1975 to 1998, Radomsko was located in the Piotrków Voivodeship.
 In December 1981, the communists imprisoned eight local Solidarity members.
 The local people gathered and tried to stop the transport of the arrested activists, however, they were still interned by the communists in Sieradz and then Łowicz.

 Transport

 The Polish Railway line 1, which connects Warsaw and Katowice, the country's two largest metropolitan areas, runs through the town.
 Polish State Railways (PKP) provide Radomsko with connections with various cities throughout Poland, including Łódź, Częstochowa, Sosnowiec, Gliwice, Wrocław, Toruń, Bydgoszcz, Gdańsk, Gdynia, Białystok, Olsztyn and Lublin.

-The town can also be reached by the Polish National road 1, the future A1 autostrada (highway), which connects the largest Polish port city of Gdańsk in the north with the Upper Silesian metropolitan area and the Czech Republic–Poland border at Gorzyczki in the south.
+The town can also be reached by the Polish National road 1, the A1 autostrada (highway), which connects the largest Polish port city of Gdańsk in the north with the Katowice urban area and the Czech Republic–Poland border at Gorzyczki in the south.
 The town is also located on the Polish National roads 42 and 91, and the European route E75, which connects northern Norway and Finland with Greece.